pangenome/lifetree/primates13/README.md

 ## Mapping

-The `wfmash-v0.12.0_map-p70.sh` script is used to generate mappings between the genome and itself.
+The `wfmash-v0.12.0_map-p70.sh` script is used to generate mappings between all genomes and each target genome.
+By running this for all genomes, we can evoke an all-to-all homology mapping and base-level alignment in parallel.

+Mapping is accomplished by the `mashmap3` algorithm as parameterized in `wfmash -m`.
-It does this by splitting the genome into overlapping 5kb segments and mapping each segment to the full genome.
+It's achieved by splitting each query genome into overlapping 5kb segments and mapping each segment to the chosen target.
 Mappings are filtered to keep only those with >70% identity and a cumulative length >20kb.

-Specifically, it runs `wfmash` with these key parameters:
+The script runs `wfmash` with these key parameters:

 - `-m` - generate mappings (instead of alignments)
 - `-p 70` - minimum 70% identity